vimarsh244/mywebsite-hugo/content/posts/are-humans-turing-complete.md

 **The Halting Problem**

-The halting problem states that given a program or algorithm it is impossible to know if it will halt or not?
+The halting problem states that given a program or algorithm, it is impossible to know if it will halt or not.
 Can we definitively answer if the program will stop or not?
-This is an undecidable problem because we cannot have an algorithm that tells us whether a given program will halt or not in a generalized way i.e by having a specific program/algorithm.
+This is an undecidable problem because we cannot have an algorithm that tells us whether a given program will halt or not in a generalized way i.e. by having a specific program/algorithm.
 In general, we can’t always know that’s why we can’t have a general algorithm.

 The best possible way is to run the program and see whether it halts or not.
 In this way, for many programs, we can see that it will sometimes loop and always halt.